Des Moines Area Quilters Guild

 The registered office of the corporation shall be the current treasurer’s address.
-The current treasurer shall be the registered agent of the Des Moines Area Quilters Guild, Inc. The mailing address shall be P.O.
-Box 27035, West Des Moines, IA 50265.
+The current treasurer shall be the registered agent of the Des Moines Area Quilters Guild, Inc. The mailing address shall be PO Box 71709, Clive, IA 50325

 ARTICLE III: Directors

 Section 1.
 A Board of Directors shall consist of members in good standing of the Des Moines Area Quilters Guild, Inc. and shall manage the corporation.

 Section 2.
 The Board of Directors shall consist of the President, Vice President, Recording Secretary, Corresponding Secretary, Treasurer, Director(s) at Large, Program Chair(s), Quilt Show Chair(s), and Community Giving Chair(s).
 Each Board position shall have one vote.